pombreda/lepl/doc-src/manual/style.rst

 Imports
 -------

-The most commonly used classes are exposed via the ``lepl`` module, so simple scripts can use::
+The most commonly used classes are exposed via the `lepl <api/redirect.html#lepl>`_ module, so simple scripts can use::

   from lepl import *